Frontend-mini-projects/link-collector/README.md

 # link-collector
 This is only frontend part of link collector, that can store links with display text.
-This is made by using HTML , CSS and Vanilla js only.
+This is made by using HTML , Bootstrap and Vanilla js only.

 Hosted Link - http://utprojects.epizy.com/link_collector/index.html